includeJS/includeJS/src/notes/favorite-newsletters-2022.md

   - productivity
 description: "The newsletters I'm currently reading can roughly be divided into three categories: everything internet (online culture, trends, memes), programming (front-end development and general computer science principles) & computers (Mac OS, productivity), and language & culture."
 ---
 I'm an inbox 0(ish) type of gal.
 Today, my inbox contains between five and fifteen emails (it used to be around 10k!), primarily unread newsletters.

 I spend around 30 minutes reading the newsletters (about two or three every day).
-Then, depending on the newsletter type, I either add some notes in [Obsidian](https://obsidian.md/), add some flashcards to [Anki](https://apps.ankiweb.net/), bookmark the articles, forward relevant bits to my friends or hit unsubscribe.

-My bookmarks live inside my 'Reading' folder inside the Firefox browser.
-I again try to process two or three items each day (currently, that folder has 28 links! 😱).

-If possible, I read everything with [Firefox's reader view](https://support.mozilla.org/en-US/kb/firefox-reader-view-clutter-free-web-pages) (not all websites allow it) - it has a nice big font and fewer distractions.

-I try to be ruthless when it comes to unsubscribing or deleting bookmarks - if something has lingered in my inbox for more than a month, that clearly means I'm not interested, so bin it is.
-Life's too short, and there's an unending flow of interesting/useful information.

-I also try no to stress about it, and if at some point I accumulate too many of these unprocessed items, I just do a mass delete and start all over.I'm an inbox 0(ish) type of gal.
-Today, my inbox contains between five and fifteen emails (it used to be around 10k!), primarily unread newsletters.

-I spend around 30 minutes reading the newsletters (about two or three every day).
 Then, depending on the newsletter type, I either add some notes in [Obsidian](https://obsidian.md/), add some flashcards to [Anki](https://apps.ankiweb.net/), bookmark the articles, forward relevant bits to my friends or hit unsubscribe. 🔪